destinyarupi/Django--URL-/README.md

 # Zuri Internship - Django {URLs}
-A task given by python
+A task given by zuri